A Tour of the Best Irish Book Shops

 Winding Stair Bookstore – This is your typical quaint shop with a much smaller selection.
 You’ll find both new and used books inside, though.
 It’s located along the River Liffey, so the view from the windows is lovely.

 Kenmare: After leaving the city and stopping for a night in Kinsale, we made our way toward County Kerry.
 Kenmare is a convenient charming stop on the way to the Ring of Kerry.
-It’s full of cute shops and restaurants, including one bookstore!
+It’s full of cute shops and restaurants, including one of cutest Irish book shops!
 We didn’t have a ton of time to browse, so I was only able to snap a quick picture of the bookshop.
 I can highly recommend stopping for tea and scones at Jam, though!

 Kenmare Bookshop – This tiny store is located at the corner of Shelbourne St and Main St. They sell a variety of new books as well as local walking guides.